Stanton and Killeen Wines has a long history in Rutherglen as one of the first wineries of the region and a pioneer of

 Seven generations have poured their enthusiasm, dreams and hard work into Stanton and Killeen and every wine speaks to a part of our story.

 The Stanton family, originally from Suffolk in England, worked hard to establish a vineyard with many setbacks such as phylloxera, drought and the Depression.
 Norman Killeen married Jack Stanton’s daughter, Joan and in 1954 gave birth to 6th generation winemaker Chris Killeen.
 In 1968 the business name was changed to ‘Stanton and Killeen Wines’ and thus started a new phase in the history of the winery.
-Today the business is owned and managed by Chris Killeen’s wife Wendy and their daughter Natasha.
-Natasha is studying a Master of Wine Business through the University of Adelaide.
+Today the business is owned and managed by mother-daughter team Wendy and Natasha Killeen.

 1864 - Establishment